enkidevs/curriculum/management/mentorship/README.md

 			3: Learn from your mentees
 			4: Advocate for your mentees
 			5: Improve other mentors
+			6: Evaluate the quality of your relationship with your mentees
 	availability:
 		name: Use mentorship time effectively
 		description: This is the detailed description of what goes into the standard.